electricimp/FactoryTools/README.md

 ### isFactoryImp()

-Supported on the Device and Agent.
+Supported on the device and agent.

-Returns `true` if imp is designated as a Factory Fixture, `false` otherwise.
-This method is intended to make it easy to determine whether to follow the *Factory Fixture flow* or *Device Under Test flow* in your Factory Firmware.
+Returns `true` if the imp is designated as a factory BlinkUp fixture, `false` otherwise.
+This method is intended to make it easy to determine whether to follow the *factory fixture flow* or *device under test flow* in your factory firmware.

 ### isDeviceUnderTest()

-Supported on the Device and Agent.
+Supported on the device and agent.

-Returns `true` if imp is not configured as the Factory Fixture, `false` otherwise.
-This method is intended to make it easy to determine whether to follow the *Factory Fixture flow* or *Device Under Test flow* in your Factory Firmware.
+Returns `true` if the imp is not configured as the factory BlinkUp fixture, `false` otherwise.
+This method is intended to make it easy to determine whether to follow the *factory fixture flow* or *device under test flow* in your factory firmware.

 ```Squirrel
 if (FactoryTools.isFactoryImp()) {